markafitzgerald1/simulate-cribbage-games/README.md

 - Eliminate (via new `--first-(pone|dealer)-discarded-cards` flag) or reduce (via replace of `--first(pone|dealer)-kept-cards` with `--first-(pone|dealer)-discarded-cards`) double data entry between dealt and kept cards on `--select-each-post-initial-play` analysis.
 - Identify whether current pone or current dealer is discarding in discard coach and simulation-based discard output.
 - Replace non-ASCII plus or minus symbol with +/- so that it renders correctly by default in Windows Git (MSYS) bash.
-- Measure point of diminshing returns on build of expected wins, losses and game points per start of hand position and current dealer database.
+- Measure point of diminishing returns on build of expected wins, losses and game points per start of hand position and current dealer database.
 (Currently difficult to measure due to slow execution times and the open issue with long runs using the position and current score end game result database hanging.)
 - Improve current best non-simulation-based play strategy:
   - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations); and
   - consider preferring responding to low (< 5) lead with non-ten-count cards over ten-count cards.